How To Start Selling On Fine Art America (And Make Money)

 Once you register as an art seller on Fine Art America, you’ll have to choose a base price for your products.

-Meanwhile, FAA will add a 30% commission to that price – that commission exists for using the licensing services of the platform.
+Meanwhile, the FAA will add a 30% commission to that price – that commission exists for using the licensing services of the platform.

 Final Say